-WARNING READ ALL SAFETY WARNINGS AND ALL INSTRUCTIONS.
-Failure to follow the warnings and instructions may result in electric shock, fire and/or serious injury.
+AWARNING Read all safety warnings, instructions, illustrations and specifications provided with this power tool.
+Failure to follow all instructions listed below may result in electric shock, fire and/or serious injury.
 Save all warnings and instructions for future reference.
 The term "power tool" in the warnings refers to your mains-operated (corded) power tool or battery-operated (cordless) power tool.

-WORK AREA SAFETY
+WORK ARE SAFETY

-•Keep work area clean and well lit.
-Cluttered or dark areas invite accidents.

-- •Do not operate power tools in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
-Power tools create sparks which may ignite the dust or fumes. - •Keep children and bystanders away while operating a power tool.
+- •Keep work area clean and well lit.
+Cluttered or dark areas invite accidents. - Do not operate power tools in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
+Power tools create sparks which may ignite the dust or fumes. - Keep children and bystanders away while operating a power tool.
 Distractions can cause you to lose control.